Back to blogs

 Sapulot is not easy to reach, and it offers none of the polish of Sabah's coastal resorts.
 What it offers instead is rarer: intact rainforest, a living indigenous culture, and the feeling of genuine discovery.
 For travellers willing to go the extra distance, it is the most memorable corner of Borneo.

-Sapulot tours are operated by Orou Sapulot Tours, founded by the original Murut community of the region.
+Sapulot tours are operated by Borneo Outback Tours, founded by the original Murut community of the region.